sciZer0/newdiscoveries/c/README.md

 Note: strive means to make an effort to accomplish a target

+The New Definition of Force is any of the following:

-<b>Force is anything that is pushing an object, striving (by this pushing) to be (during every moment) increasing Velocity of the pushed object at the rate equal to **Target Acceleration**.</b>
+* <b>Force is is the process when a System is pushing an object, striving (by the pushing) to be (during every moment) increasing Velocity of the pushed object at the rate equal to Target Acceleration.</b>

-The New Definition of Force is:

-> ### <b>Force is the process when a System is pushing an object, putting, for every moment, the absolutely enough effort into pushing to inrease Velocity of the pushed object at the rate equal to Target Acceleration.</b>
+* <b>Force is the process when a System is pushing an object, putting, for every moment, the absolutely enough effort into pushing to inrease Velocity of the pushed object at the rate equal to Target Acceleration.</b>

+* <b>Force is the process when a System is pushing an object, spending, for every moment, the absolutely enough resource/energy to inrease Velocity of the pushed object at the rate equal to Target Acceleration.</b>

+> ### Force is the process when a System is pushing an object, spending, for every moment, the absolutely enough resource/energy to inrease Velocity of the pushed object at the rate equal to Target Acceleration.